July Birthstone

 🌍Where Ruby Is Found

-Ruby is mined across several continents, with each source producing stones of distinctive character:
+Ruby is mined across several continents, and each source produces stones with a distinctive character:

 Myanmar (Burma)